advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

 * Use abstract state machine to model the program
     - A model datatype, and an initial model
-    - A datatype of actions (things that can be happen)
+    - A datatype of actions (things that can be happen in the system we are modelling)
     - A transition function that given an action advances the model to the next state

+* A semantics function that takes an action and runs it against the real system

-* Use pre- and post-conditions on the model to enforce invariants
+* Use pre- and post-conditions on the model to make sure that the model agrees with reality [@floyd; @hoare]

 * Use QuickCheck's generation to conduct experiments that validate the model

-* Abstract state machines are also used by:

-    - Quiviq's closed source version of QuickCheck for Erlang (Volvo cars, Ericsson, ...)

-    - Z/B/Event-B familiy (Paris metro line 14)

-    - TLA+ (AWS, XBox)

-    - Jepsen (Kafka, Cassandra, Zookeeper, ...)

----

-# The properties / experiments

-* Sequential property
+    - Sequential property

-    - Generate list of actions, such that all actions' pre-condition holds
-    - For each action starting with the inital model
-        - Run the action against the real system
-        - Ensure that the post-condition for the action holds
-        - Advanced the model using the transition function

-* Parallel/concurrent property
+    - Parallel/concurrent property [linearisabiltiy, @linearisability]

-     - Generate two lists of actions (one per thread)

-     - Run the actions concurrently against the system, and gather a trace of invocations and responses for each action

-     - Try to find a possible sequential interleaving of action invocations and responses that respects the post-conditions (cf. linearisation by Herlihy and Wing, 1987)

 ---